tinyhttp/tinyhttp/packages/etag/README.md

 ### Options

-`etag` accepts these properties in the options object.
+`eTag` accepts these properties in the options object.

 #### `weak`